Seneca-BSA/bsa/docs/ses250/lab4.md

 - To become familiar with measurement techniques of direct current (DC)
 - To study the relationship between voltage, resistance, and current
 - To understand and verify Kirchhoff's Laws
-- To understand and verify Kirchhoff's Law
+- To understand and verify Thévenin Theorem

 ## Objectives
 - Assemble electronic components onto a breadboard